AndroidDevHK/SmartTeacherAssistant/README.md

 The Smart Teacher Assistant is an Android application designed to simplify academic management for both institutions and individual users.
 It provides a user-friendly interface for administrators, teachers, and students to manage attendance, assessments, and reports efficiently.

 # Admin UI Screenshots

-Here are some screenshots of the Admin UI:

-# Admin UI Screenshots

-Here are all the screenshots of the Admin UI:

-# Admin UI Screenshots

-Here are all the screenshots of the Admin UI:

-# Admin UI Screenshots